Divorce Counsel For Business Owners

 But did you know that your closely held business interest is another piece of property that is at risk for division when you divorce?

 It’s true – your business, more specifically the “value” of your business, is another asset that a judge can divide between you and your spouse upon divorce.

-You may wonder, “Divide?
-How can that happen?
+Divide my business?
+How?
+Why?
 My spouse doesn’t currently have an ownership interest in the company and knows nothing about what I do!
-Does the judge make my spouse a co-owner?
-That doesn’t make any sense.”
+Will the judge make my spouse a co-owner?
+That doesn’t make any sense.

 The non-owning spouse does not become an owner with the non-owning spouse.
 Rather, the owning spouse pays the non-owning spouse for his or her interest in the “value” of the business interest.

 Pay?
 Do you mean I may need to pay my spouse for my company?
 My spouse never lifted a finger to help me build my business!

 The Virginia Code establishes a process of identifying and dividing property when spouses divorce – including business interests.
 The process is called “equitable division.”
 Equitable does not necessarily mean equal, especially when it comes to dividing business interests.
 However, you need to be aware that your spouse may very well have a share in at least part of your company’s value, depending on the particular facts of your marriage.